Royal Dixon

 Royal Dixon (25 March 1885 – 4 June 1962) was an American animal rights activist, botanist, philosopher, and a member of the Americanization movement.
-He was, along with Diana Belais (1858–1944), a founder of the "First Church for Animal Rights" in 1921.
+He was the founder of the First Church for Animal Rights in 1921.

 Biography

 Dixon was born at Huntsville, Texas on 25 March 1885 to Elijah and Francis Elizabeth Dixon.
 He was educated at the Sam Houston Normal Institute, Morgan Park Academy, Chicago and later as a special student at the University of Chicago.
 His earliest career was as a child actor and dancer trained by Adele Fox.
 His last theatre appearance was in 1903 as an actor with the Iroquois theater in Chicago.
 He became a curator at the department of botany at the Field Museum of Chicago from 1905 to 1910.
 He subsequently became a staff writer at the Houston Chronicle.
 He also made special contributions to the newspapers of New York City, where he lectured for the Board of Education and founded a school for creative writing.
 His interest and attention were later directed to immigration, as a director of publicity of the Commission of Immigrants in America, and as managing editor of The Immigrants in America Review.
 He published a book on how immigrants needed to be "americanized" into a single uniform culture.